tango-controls/rest-server/README.md

 rest-server supports Java 11 since 1.18

-Use maven: `mvn package`
+To build use maven: `mvn package`

-This builds .jar and .zip packages.
+This builds .zip package.
+Extract and deploy to any Servlet compliant application server e.g. [Apache Tomcat](http://tomcat.apache.org/)

 # How to use